No products in the cart.

 Having done those steps, now you need to think about how you can provide your plants with enough water while you are away.
 Here is what you can do so that your plants do not die of thirst.

-1. A wick system
+A wick system

-Use a string made of cotton or T-shirt yarn (anything able to hold water) and place one end in the water bucket and wrap the other end around the stem of the plant or stick it down into the soil.
+Use a string made of cotton or T-shirt yarn (anything able to hold water) place one end in the water bucket and wrap the other end around the stem of the plant or stick it down into the soil.
 Place the bucket above the base of the plant so that water can travel down the string more easily.

 What happens is that the string will soak up the water and feed the plant like a vegetative umbilical cord.